d-protsenko/smartactors-core/CoreFeatures/EndpointComponentsNetty/README.md

     ```

 * `"netty/setup/inbound chanel handler"`
-    Set up handler in Netty channel pipeline that will notify some pipeline on inbound messages.
+    Set up handler in Netty channel pipeline that will notify some pipelines on inbound messages and errors.

     Configuration example: